0Zeta/RockPaperScissors/README.md

 * [bayes14](http://www.rpscontest.com/entry/202003) by pyfex

 ## Policy selector
-I tried many ways of selecting the best policy for a move, including weighted agent voting, Thompson sampling, a beta distribution, a Dirichlet distribution, LSTMs, CNNs, max wins, but one outperformed them all: argmax (which I didn't even consider until one week before the competition end date because it was so simple) applied to the decayed performance score of this policy.
+I tried many ways of selecting the best policy for a move including weighted agent voting, Thompson sampling, a beta distribution, a Dirichlet distribution, LSTMs, CNNs, max wins, but one outperformed them all: argmax (which I didn't even consider until one week before the competition end date because it was so simple) applied to the decayed performance scores of the policies.
 Every step the performance of a policy is calculated like this: score = probabilities[winning_action] - probabilities[losing_action]
-My final version of the policy selector simply takes the three policies with the highest decayed performance score and combines their probabilities using the weights [0.7, 0.2, 0.1], I really don't know why this performs so well, but well, it does.
+My final version of the policy selector simply takes the three policies with the highest decayed performance scores and combines their probabilities using the weights [0.7, 0.2, 0.1], I really don't know why this performs so well, but well, it does.

 ## Policy selector-selector
 I added a meta-layer by creating multiple policy selectors with different parameters to calculate the performance score.
 The parameters are decay (used to differentiate between long- and short-term success), drop probability (the probability to reset the score of a policy when it loses; didn't perform too well in combination with a decay < 0.99) and zero clip (whether the score should be clipped at zero).
 Then the agent chooses best performing parameter configuration (measured by a decayed configuration performance score with additional hyperparameters) using argmax on the configuration weights.
 These weights are computed by sampling from a Dirichlet distribution using the configuration performance scores.
 At first, I tried combining the probabilities of the configurations weighting them by their respective performance, but this led to way too much noise.
 However, only configurations that yield a decisive result at this step get considered.